 Height of topmost storey above ground level Fire resistance duration

-Not more than 7.5m short

 More than 7.5m but not more than 18m medium

 More than 18m but not more than 60m long [1]

 1. An intermediate floor or floors within a flat or maisonette need only have short fire resistance duration provided the floor or floors do not support or provide lateral restraint to any part of the structure with a medium or long fire resistance duration.